 - Edward L. Robinson, Charleston

 West Virginia University is an Equal Opportunity/Affirmative Action Institution.
-The University does not discriminate on the basis of race, sex, age, disability, veteran status, religion, sexual orientation, color, or national origin in the administration of any of its educational programs or activities or with respect to admission or employment.
+The University does not discriminate on the basis of race, color, national origin, ancestry, age, physical or mental disability, marital or family status, pregnancy, veteran status, services in the uniformed services (as defined in state and federal law), religion, creed, sex, sexual orientation, genetic information, gender identity, or gender expression by the University's non-discrimination policy (BOG Governance Rule 1.6) in the administration of any of its educational programs or activities or with respect to admission or employment.
 Further, faculty, staff, students, and applicants are protected from retaliation for filing complaints or assisting in an investigation under the University’s Equal Opportunity/Affirmative Action Plan.
-Inquiries regarding the University’s non-discrimination policy may be sent to the Office of Diversity, Equity, and Inclusion.
+Inquiries regarding the University’s non-discrimination policy may be sent to the Division of Diversity, Equity, and Inclusion.

 - E. Gordon Gee, President

-- Joyce McConnell, Provost and Vice President for Academic Affairs
+- Maryanne Reed, Provost and Vice President for Academic Affairs

-- Benjamin M. Statler College of Engineering and Mineral Resources, Eugene V. Cilento
+- Benjamin M. Statler College of Engineering and Mineral Resources, Earl Scime (Interim)

 - College of Business and Economics, Javier Reyes

-- College of Creative Arts, Paul K. Kreider
+- College of Creative Arts, H. Keith Jackson

-- College of Education and Human Services, Gypsy Denzine
+- College of Education and Human Services, Tracy Morris (Interim)

 - College of Law, Gregory W. Bowman

-- College of Physical Activity and Sport Sciences, Dana D. Brooks
+- College of Physical Activity and Sport Sciences, Jack Watson (Interim)

-- Davis College of Agriculture, Natural Resources, and Design, Daniel J. Robison
+- Davis College of Agriculture, Natural Resources, and Design, Kenneth P. Blemings (Interim)

 - Dean of Students, G. Corey Farris

-- Eberly College of Arts and Sciences, Gregory Dunaway
+- Eberly College of Arts and Sciences, R. Gregory Dunaway

 - School of Medicine, Clay Marsh